daipozhi/Purpose-Player-2/README.md

     copy ffplay(.exe) to app directory

     you can run ffplay in Ubuntu 12.04 , if your Ubuntu is 14.04/16.04 (32bit),you need install 32bit SDL,decompress SDL-1.2.15-1.i386.rpm ,
-  copy all file in ./usr/lib to /usr/lib . (sudo cp -r ./usr/* /usr) if you use Ubuntu 18.04/20.04 or Linux Mint-20-x86-64 ,you need install 64bit SDL,decompress SDL-1.2.15-1.x86_64.rpm,rename "./usr/lib64" to "./usr/lib" , copy all file in ./usr/lib to /usr/lib . (sudo cp -r ./usr/* /usr)
+copy all file in ./usr/lib to /usr/lib . (sudo cp -r ./usr/* /usr)
+    if you use Ubuntu 18.04/20.04 or Linux Mint-20-x86-64 ,you need install 64bit SDL,decompress SDL-1.2.15-1.x86_64.rpm,
+rename "./usr/lib64" to "./usr/lib" , copy all file in ./usr/lib to /usr/lib . (sudo cp -r ./usr/* /usr)
     if you are in 32bit Windows,decompress SDL-1.2.15-win32.zip,copy
 SDL.dll to app directory.
     if you are in 64bit Windows,decompress SDL-1.2.15-win32-x64.zip,copy
 SDL.dll to app directory.
     you can goto http://www.libsdl.org/download-2.0.php to download these files, or you can download in this web page.

   if you are on Msys/MinGW ,you need install below files(copy to app directory)